Luanti-Extended-Engine-Features/LEEF-b3d/README.md

 * solve the global rotation of a node
 * solve the global transformation of a node (mat4)

-Without Appgurue's Modlib this would not be possible, and while I personally have my issues with it, it still provides useful tools, (as much of a back handed compliment that may sound like)
+Without Appgurue's Modlib this would not be possible, and while I personally have my issues with it, it still provides useful tools, and it's worth looking into for libraries.